 Credit-related risk on municipal securities arises from losses due to an inability of a particular issuer to repay its debt.
+The MLF holds municipal securities issued by a state and by a transportation authority.
 Primary factors affecting a state's ability to repay its debt include the general economic condition of the state, which impacts key tax revenues, the state's own financial condition and the level of political and financial support from the federal government.
 Primary factors affecting a transportation authority's ability to service its debt include the general economic condition of the service area, ridership levels, the authority's own financial condition, and level of political and financial support from the city, state and/or federal government.